daker/blog/_posts/2013-11-30-16-00-adding-usermetrics-to-your-app-on-ubuntu-touch.md

 tags: [utouchdev, ubuntuplanet]
 ---

-The Welcome Screen infographic is one of the key component for the customization of the user experience on [Ubuntu Touch][0], beautiful visualisations of data from multiple sources, the ```UserMetrics``` is the responsible component for updating the infographic using QML.
+The Welcome Screen infographic is one of the key components for the customization of the user experience on [Ubuntu Touch][0], beautiful visualisations of data from multiple sources, the ```UserMetrics``` is the responsible component for updating the infographic using QML.

 ![Welcome Screen](/assets/posts/utouch/5.png)